meetk5/Team-Project1/README.md

 # Team-Project1
 <<<<<<< HEAD
-<<<<<<< HEAD
 This is our first team project.
 Our team "Data Super Warriors" aims to analyze the impact of Covid on Employment/UnEmployment in US.
 Our goal is uncover the employment patterns across various industries, demographics, races etc. We will try to establish the correlation between No. of Covid Cases, Vaccination rate and Unemployment.
 We will do county-wise analysis for New Jersey in particular.
 =======
-This is our first team project.
-Our team "Data Super Warriors" aims to analyze the impact of Covid on Employment/UnEmployment in US.
-Our goal is uncover the employment patterns across various industries,demographics, races etc. We will try to establish the correlation between No. of Covid Cases, Vaccination rate and Unemployment.
-We will do county-wise analysis for New Jersey in particular.

-Impact of Covid on US Employment
+**Impact of Covid on US Employment**

-Project Proposal:  To visualize the impact of Covid on Employment in the US.
+Project Proposal:  To visualize the impact of Covid on Employment/Unemployment in the US and correlate it with Number of Covid Cases and Vaccination Rate.

 Questions:
-1. How has Covid impacted employment in each industry of the job market in the US?
+1. How has Covid impacted employment in each industry in US?
+2. What is the correlation between No of Covid Cases and Unemployment?
-2. How much has Covid impacted the unemployment rate in each county in the state of NJ?
+3. How much has Covid impacted the unemployment rate in each county in the state of NJ?
-3. How has Covid impacted the employment rate of each age group, gender and race?
+4. How has Covid impacted the employment rate of each age group, gender and race?
-4. What are the correlations between the unemployment rates of NJ vs. the US?
+5. What are the correlations between the unemployment rates of NJ vs. the US?
-5. Has the rate of Vaccinations impacted the rate of employment?
+6. Has the rate of Vaccinations impacted the rate of employment?

 Data Sources:
 1. U.S. BUREAU OF LABOR STATISTICS:  https://www.bls.gov/
 2. New Jersey LAWD: https://nj.gov/labor/lpa/LMI_index.html